FADA urges action against unauthorized multi-brand outlets selling two-wheelers

 Federation of Automobile Dealers Associations (FADA) on Tuesday urged strict action against unauthorised multi-brand outlets illegally selling two-wheelers due to which legitimate dealerships are losing business.
 The automobile dealers' body has approached various authorities, including Maharashtra government, Transport Commissioners of Mumbai and Delhi and Society of Indian Automobile Manufacturers (SIAM), to take action against these outlets.

-These outlets acquire unregistered vehicles in bulk and then resell them to customers at discounted rates but at prices higher than those offered by original equipment manufacturers (OEMs) through authorized dealers.
-They do not even provide any commitment to after-sales service, FADA said in a statement.
-It added that this practice is impacting the authorised dealerships and also shaking customers' confidence in the brand and dealer partners.
+These outlets acquire unregistered vehicles in bulk and then resell them to customers at discounted rates but at prices higher than those offered by original equipment manufacturers (OEMs) through authorized dealers, and do not even provide any commitment to after-sales service, FADA said in a statement.
+It added that this practice is impacting the authorised dealerships and also shaking the customers' confidence in the brand and dealer partners.

-Also Read : Passenger vehicle retail sales dip marginally in April: FADA

 If that's not all, these outlets indulge in evasion of GST, income tax, issuance of fake/ undervalued insurance policies, delivery of vehicles without registration/ HSRP and helmets, thus indulging in illegal practices as well as leading to revenue loss of company dealerships.